 Whether we go hunting for Enlightenment in a cave, or in the solitude of a room at home, the end-goal is attainable.
 Because it isn’t the outside dynamics that matter; it all comes down to one thing – the inner thirst for this quest.

-Ofcourse, to each their own, but the kind of lives we’ve signed up for don’t exactly permit the kind of extremism anymore, which sages and monks once practised.
+Of course, to each their own.
+But the kind of lives we’ve signed up for don’t exactly permit the kind of extremism anymore, which sages and monks once practiced.

 We’ve got to find our peace here, and now.

 Balancing marriage whilst on a spiritual pursuit is like a double ‘challenge accepted’.

 It’s about balancing the hermit and the materialistic sides in you.
 And at the same time, it’s the best of both worlds. 🙂

 Add some Love & Light to your inbox.
 Come join the monthly newsletter to get self-healing tools, insights and exclusive spiritual highlights.